School Psychology PhD

 For other questions, contact the graduate program director at email@example.com.

-- Stacy Bender, Assistant Professor of Counseling and School Psychology, College of Education and Human Development
+- Stacy Bender, Associate Professor of Counseling and School Psychology, College of Education and Human Development

 - Amy Cook, Department Chair, Associate Professor, and Graduate Program Director of Counseling, College of Education and Human Development